KorayGocmen/gravitational/readme.md

 # Worker Overview

 * [Worker Details](worker/worker.md)
-* All config parameters are specified in the config.toml file
 * Support a GRPC-API (Appendix B)
-* Jobs are basically scripts that are held in the specified folder in the config.
+* Jobs are basically scripts that are held in the specified folder.
 * When a job is started by the scheduler, a job object is created by the worker
   * This object specifies where the output of the job will be piped.
   * Also holds which command and which path was requested.